-In a recent blog I looked at the value of contemplating death while we’re still very much alive.
+In a past blog I looked at the value of contemplating death while we’re still very much alive.
 This blog focuses on the death process itself as presented by Tibetan Buddhism.
 Western medicine defines death as what happens when our heart stops beating and we stop breathing.

 In Buddhism, death is described as a sequence of eight stages.
 The first four of these relate to the dissolution of all physical activity, taking us to the point where we would be defined as dead in Western terms.

 But there are four further stages as our mental functioning becomes more and more subtle, and we are left with only the most subtle consciousness.
 During the course of this mental dissolution, a small amount of warmth may still be detected at the heart, the seat of consciousness (significantly, the Sanskrit word for mind, chitta, refers to both the mind and heart).
 It is only once the most subtle consciousness leaves the body that, in Tibetan Buddhist terms, a person is considered dead.

 What is subtle consciousness and how does it differ from other forms of consciousness?
 In Buddhism, gross consciousness describes all sense perceptions and cognitive activity.
 It is where we spend most of our time.
 Our whole construct of reality including our memories, emotions, acquired personality and the stories we tell ourselves about ourselves and the world around us, falls into the category of gross consciousness.
 When we die, we leave that all behind.